-With the COVID-19 disease reaching France, we underwent a social distancing lock down during March to May 2020.
+With the COVID-19 disease reaching France, we underwent a social distancing lock down from March to May 2020.
 During this time, Montmartre transformed from a bustling tourist centre to being virtually empty (on 16 March 2020).
-The bistros and cafes shut, tourists and others stopped visiting.
+The bistros and cafes closed down, tourists stopped visiting.
 Even the locals stayed at home, leaving only to look for food or for their daily run (with a signed declaration).
 On 11 May 2020, the lock down ended and people slowly started coming back.

 Throughout the crisis, people held onto hope.
 Single people were never alone, couples and families stayed together.
 With the parks shut in Paris, people found a way to be reunited, on the streets, on the stairs, wherever they could.
 Hope never dies.